 Dimensions & Fit

-While buying glasses, you will come across several different dimensions.
+When buying glasses, you will encounter several dimensions.
 The following picture illustrates the most important ones.

 The lens width and lens height are entirely up to your preference.
 I prefer smaller lenses, yet huge lenses are trendy.